-It depends on when the person died.
-In Texas, Prior to 1993, if a spouse died intestate who had children, his estate went to his children, not to his spouse.
-Of course, his spouse would have a homestead right to remain in the home but the deceased spouse’s ownership interest in the home would be owned by the children.
+In Texas, prior to 1993, if a spouse died intestate who had children, his estate went to his children, not to his spouse.
+Of course, his spouse would own her part of the community property and have a homestead right to remain in the home but the deceased spouse’s ownership interest in the home would be owned by the children.

 Pearls of wisdom: Often in handling estates, the ownership of property comes into question.
 This is especially true if you are dealing with people who died some time ago.
 For instance, husband dies in 1965 without a will.
 Wife and kids continue living in the house.
 Everyone assumes that wife owns the house.
 However, she doesn’t own it because husband’s half of the house went to the kids and not to his wife when he died in 1965.
 Instead of looking at wife’s will to see who gets the property, you have to determine the heirship of husband to see who owns his half.
 Wife can only dispose of her half, not the whole.

 It may also be helpful to others so consider sharing it on Facebook, Twitter, Google+ or Linkedin by clicking the buttons.